128technology/docs/docs/plugin_ipsec_client.md

 ### Configuring services for tunnel traffic
-The user define up to four `ipsec-client > remote` endpoints per node.
-In addition, the user has to also define the necessary service and service-routes to route the tunnel traffic over the desired WAN interface.
+The user can define up to four `ipsec-client > remote` endpoints per node.
+In addition, the user must also define the necessary service and service-routes to route the tunnel traffic over the desired WAN interface.

 The following example shows a configuration for capturing the tunnel traffic and allows the `ipsec` tenant as defined in `router > ipsec-client > tenant` config above.